nathanwallh/Cloudroid/README.md

-# FTPnetwork
+# Cloudroid
+A cloud storage mechanism based on the FTP protocol.
-A solution for executing FTP commands over multiple servers in a network.
-It can be used by any regular FTP client.
+It consists of FTP servers that are connected in a network, and can be accessed by clients anywhere.

-Every server of the FTPnetwork consists of a FTP server and a Proxy server.
-FTP Clients should connect to the Proxy server.

-The Proxy server is broadcasting FTP commands throughout the network and making sure that they are executed currectly.
+The clients can send FTP commands to a single server, and those are executed simultaneously all over the network.
+It also consists of a simple method for integrity check and update for unconsistent servers in the network.